victormagalhaess/journal/README.md

 journal add yesterday "Wow, I drank a lot of water yesterday, in fact, I drank so much that I didn't had time to write an entry."
 ```

-If you try to write two entries in the same date, the entries will be appended in one big entry.
+You can add as many entries per day as you want.
+When you try to read them the journal will log in the order they were wrote.

 To read an entry, you must use the read command, I works pretty similar to the add command, so if you do not specify a date it will read the "today" entry: